 The Party Animal

-This type of bridesmaid is here to party and she doesn’t care who knows it (or who has to deal with the repercussions)
+This type of bridesmaid is here to party hard and she doesn’t care who knows it (or who has to be the one to deal with the inevitable repercussions)

 The party animal comes in handy in two distinct settings: the bachelorette party and the wedding reception.
 Her ability to get the masses up and moving is unmatched, so use that to your advantage.